HOW TO SEW LEATHER BY HAND?

 - Right hand: form a cross and pull on the needle (photo no. 2).

-- Pull the threads towards you to avoid any marriage* and pass the needle (right hand) in front of the thread you have just passed (photo no. 3).
+- Pull the threads towards you to avoid any knots* and pass the needle (right hand) in front of the thread you have just passed (photo no. 3).

 - Take the thread on the left side and pass it over the needle towards the outside: make a comma (photo n°4).

 Our advice for beautiful sewing: practice !
-The movements must become mechanical.
+Your movements must become mechanical.

-*Marriage: when one thread enters the other thread (forms a kind of knot): a mixture of threads.
+*Marriage: when one thread goes into the other thread (forms a kind of knot): a mixture of threads.

 ![]() |